Select an OCR site

 Enter a qualification type, name or code (e.g. GCSE, English or H011) and select from the results that display below.

-To help prepare your students for their A Level assessments we have developed a set of practice papers for this qualification.
-These will be available via Interchange, contact your Exams Officer to get a log in.
-For more information contact your subject specialist from the panel below.
+To help you prepare your students for their A Level assessments we have developed a set of practice papers for your subject.
+These are available in the assessment practice materials section below.

 Create and export your own schemes of work based on specification statements and our new teaching and learning resources.